tiequan12345/tiequan-pnl-webapp/PRD.md

 Accounts:
 	1. Go to /accounts:
-	•	Table shows “no accounts” state.
+	•	Table shows "no accounts" state.
 	2. Add an account:
 	•	Fill name, platform, account_type, chain_or_market, status ACTIVE.
 	•	Save and see row.